0xAX/linux-insides/Booting/linux-bootstrap-5.md

 - `PF` - Page fault interrupt
 - `NMI` - Non-maskable interrupt

 The first interrupt handler is set because the `initialize_identity_maps` function which we will see very soon many need it.
-It can be used in a case [Address space layout randomization](https://en.wikipedia.org/wiki/Address_space_layout_randomization) is enabled and such random physical and virtual addresses were choosen for which mapping does not exist in the current page tables.
+It can be used in a case [Address space layout randomization](https://en.wikipedia.org/wiki/Address_space_layout_randomization) is enabled and such random physical and virtual addresses were chosen for which mapping does not exist in the current page tables.
 The second interrupt handler needed to prevent triple-fault if such interrupt will appear during kernel decompression.
 So at least dummy NMI is needed.

 After the `Interrupt Descriptor Table` is re-loaded, the `initialize_identity_maps` function is called: